spencergoff/blockchain_learning/README.md

 This is a solidity contract that allows users to create contracts based on SimpleStorage.
 Users can also set and retrieve properties from existing contracts.

 Here's the last deployment I made: https://goerli.etherscan.io/address/0xf747bF6EeBca46CdC302A8eE7a749Abf0965f29C

+## FundMe.sol
+This is a solidity contract that allows people to fund it using an Ethereum-based wallet such as MetaMask.
+It also allows the creator to withdraw funds.

+Here's the last deployment I made: https://goerli.etherscan.io/address/0x6d840EF95F32Dc4AD00aef40ae1E54F4A6C05eeC